Cyber Range Access Instructions

 The Cyber Range is a set of pre-configured virtual environments or “Ranges” that can be access by a Cyber Range Guest who has an authorized account.
 Tech Data has created many different “Ranges”, each with a different focus or objective that the guest can choose from.
 For instance we have beginner, intermediate, advanced and jedi ranges that contain varying levels of difficulty to interact with.
 These “Ranges” typically have a compromisable web server or database in them along with instructions to teach you how to attack or defend these resources.

-Once access has been granted, guests may use their own personal laptops with their favorite hacker tools (i.e. Kali Linux) to login to the chosen “Range” and interact appropriately.
+After creating an account, guests may use their own personal laptops with their favorite hacker tools (i.e. Kali Linux) to login to the chosen “Range” and interact appropriately.

 Steps to Accessing the Cyber Range

-1. Create a Cyber Range Account (one-time action)
+1. Create a Cyber Range Account

-If you have not already done so, please create a cyber range account by providing your name, hacker name, email and mobile phone number.
+If you have not already done so, please create a cyber range account by providing your name, email and mobile phone number.
 This information will NOT be distributed outside of Tech Data but will be used for the following purposes:

-- Name – Used for personal identification in email communication and to address the guest on our website
+- Name – Used for personal identification in requested email communication and to address the guest on our website

 - Phone – Your mobile phone number is used to interact via SMS and request a 1-day access pass to the cyber range for remote access.
 You can think of your phone number as your unique identifier.